agama-project/agama-project.github.io/docs/user/boot_options/index.md

   :::

-- `inst.finish` During an unattended installation, if the installation is completed successfully then the installer will reboot into the target system by default (`reboot`).
+- `inst.finish`: during an unattended installation, if the installation is completed successfully then the installer will reboot into the target system by default (`reboot`).
 This behavior can be modified allowing to `halt` or `poweroff` the machine at the end of the installation.
 In addition to the three values corresponding to systemd commands, the value `stop` will pause at the final